 An investigation of the history of psychological thought.
 The course concentrates on the evolution of contemporary theoretical concepts from their historical origins in philosophy and natural sciences.
-Fall.
+Fall of even-numbered years.
 Prerequisite: 12 hours in psychology.

 PSYC 4330 (3-3-0) Social Psychology (SOCI 4303)